aherbert/gdsc-smlm/docs/model_plugins.rst

    * - Render the spline function
      - Render an image dynamically using the PSF model.

-Print all model details
+..
+  No index

+Print All Model Details
 ~~~~~~~~~~~~~~~~~~~~~~~

 This options prints the details of each model to the ``ImageJ`` log window.
 The settings contain the name of the model, the details of the file containing the model data and the scale (in nm) of the PSF model.
 Note that the scale defines the spacing interval between data points in the cubic spline.
 For efficiency during fitting of a model to data this spacing should be an integer factor of the pixel width, e.g. for a pixel width of 104nm the spline scale could be 104, 52, 26, etc.

+..
+  No index

 View a spline model
 ~~~~~~~~~~~~~~~~~~~

 Presents a selection dialog allowing the model to be selected and the output magnification.
 The magnification should be an integer.
 The model is then used to render a stack image of the PSF at the given magnification.

+..
+  No index

-Load a spline model
+Load a Spline Model
 ~~~~~~~~~~~~~~~~~~~

 Presents a file selection dialog where a spline model can be selected.
 Models are contained in a single file.
 The file has metadata identifying the model format.
 The plugin will attempt to load the cubic spline model.
 The result is recorded in the ``ImageJ`` log window.
 If successful then the model is named using the filename and metadata on the model is added to the settings.
 The model is then available for use.
 Any existing model with the same name will be replaced.

 Note: Model files are stored in a binary format.
 The files can be copied to another location and reloaded.
 It is also possible to allow multiple ``ImageJ`` instances to load models from a network resource.

+..
+  No index

-Load from directory
+Load from Directory
 ~~~~~~~~~~~~~~~~~~~

 Presents a directory selection dialog allowing a model directory to be chosen.
 The plugin will attempt to load each file in the directory.
 The results are recorded in the ``ImageJ`` log window.
 If a file was a valid model then it is named using the filename and added to the settings.
 Any existing model with the same name will be replaced.

+..
+  No index

-Delete a spline model
+Delete a Spline Model
 ~~~~~~~~~~~~~~~~~~~~~

 Presents a selection dialog allowing the model to be selected.
 The selected model is then removed from the settings.

 Note: The model data file is not deleted.

+..
+  No index

-Render the spline function
+Render the Spline Function
 ~~~~~~~~~~~~~~~~~~~~~~~~~~

 Presents a selection dialog allowing the model to be selected.
 The selected model is then dynamically rendered on an image.
 An interactive dialog is displayed allowing the relative centre of the PSF to be adjusted.
 This has the effect of translating the model in the XY plane or viewing a different part of the model in the z-axis.